 Exposure is the number one topic that digital photographers want to know about.
 This full-color book fits in your camera bag and provides all the information you need on this very important aspect of digital photography.

 Exposure involves combining ISO, aperture, and shutter speed in different variations to accomplish your vision of the perfect image.
-Exposure Digital Field Guide takes you (more about this book
+Exposure Digital Field Guide takes you through (more about this book

 Contributor: Haje Jan Kamps